surmeier/about/index.md

 `NES` game [Takeshi no Chōsenjō](https://en.wikipedia.org/wiki/Takeshi_no_Ch%C5%8Dsenj%C5%8D).

 - `WASMwand` (Creator): a topological [MLIR](https://mlir.llvm.org/) dialect and [unikernel](http://unikernel.org/) WASM runtime.
-A whitepaper, and literature review will be released June 8th, 2025; email me at `${first_name}@surmeier.us` for more information.
+A whitepaper and literature review will be released June 1st, 2025; email me at `${first_name}@surmeier.us` for more information.

 I'm also actively working on the following projects: